 What are Fixed and Floating Charges?

-When a business borrows money from a lender such as a bank or another financial institution, it is not unusual for the lender to ask for security for the debt.
-That helps to protect the lender’s position as it can seize and sell the asset that has been given as security if the loan cannot be repaid.
+When a limited company borrows money from a bank or other financial institution, it is not unusual for the lender to ask for security for the debt.

 What is a Fixed Charge?

-A common example of a fixed charge in practice can often be seen in factoring or invoice discounting facilities.
-In this type of arrangement, the finance provider buys a business’s outstanding invoices and lends money against them.
-The debtor book is then subject to a fixed charge, which means the business’s invoices effectively belong to the finance provider and not the company.
+A common example of a fixed charge in practice is factoring or invoice discounting facilities.
+In this type of arrangement, the finance provider buys a business’ outstanding invoices and lends money against them.
+The debtor book is then subject to a fixed charge, which means the business invoices effectively belong to the finance provider and not the company.

-Examples of financial arrangements that are commonly subject to a fixed charge include:
+Examples of financial arrangements that are commonly subject to a fixed charge – also known as secured – include:

 - Bank loans